Managing Your Passwords on the Command Line in Linux with pass

 pass Sites/Cloud/AWS -c and it knows to copy the first line to the clipboard.

-pass is free to use and you can install it on many different distributions of Linux.
+pass is free to use and you can install it on many different platforms.